Pre-eclampsia: Aspirin

+In addition to effectively identifying women at risk of pre-eclampsia with first-trimester screening, the aforementioned ASPRE study also demonstrated a high efficacy of aspirin treatment among those identified to be at risk by the algorithm.
+150 mg/d aspirin, when taken at bedtime and started before week 16 of pregnancy by at-risk women, reduced the rates of preterm (< 37 week) pre-eclampsia by 62%.
+Early (< 32 week) PE was reduced by 80% and there was no change in term PE rates.
+Additional analysis of ASPRE data suggests that aspirin works by delaying the development of PE.

 Physical activity

 There is insufficient evidence to recommend either exercise or strict bedrest as preventive measures of pre-eclampsia.

 Smoking cessation

 In low-risk pregnancies, the association between cigarette smoking and a reduced risk of pre-eclampsia has been consistent and reproducible across epidemiologic studies.
 High-risk pregnancies (those with pregestational diabetes, chronic hypertension, history of pre-eclampsia in a previous pregnancy, or multifetal gestation) showed no significant protective effect.
 The reason for this discrepancy is not definitively known; research supports speculation that the underlying pathology increases the risk of pre-eclampsia to such a degree that any measurable reduction of risk due to smoking is masked.
 However, the damaging effects of smoking on overall health and pregnancy outcomes outweigh the benefits in decreasing the incidence of pre-eclampsia.
 It is recommended that smoking be stopped before, during, and after pregnancy.